 For most of the more commonly-learned languages, you’ll have plenty of podcast options, so it’s important to choose the right one.
 Here are some important things to consider.

 First of all, pay attention to the level of content.
 Podcasts may target beginning, intermediate or advanced students.
 Selecting a podcast that’s the right level for you will help ensure the podcast helps you grow without overwhelming you.

 Next, you’ll want to consider what topics are covered.
 Some podcasts focus more on cultural lessons, while others delve more deeply into grammar rules.
 Look at the podcasts available to see whether the topics covered will help you meet your goals.

 It’s also useful to consider how often new podcasts are posted.
 If you’re hoping for material that replenishes frequently, make sure new podcasts have posted in the last few weeks.
 If you’re just looking for a finite amount of audio lessons, though, it isn’t a problem if new podcasts haven’t been posted in a while.

 When selecting a podcast, you also might want to consider the length of each podcast.
-Episode lengths vary from a couple minutes each to about 30 minutes each, so it’s important to select a podcast that fits well into the time you have available.
-If you only have a couple minutes each day, select a short podcast.
+Episode lengths vary from a couple of minutes each to about 30 minutes each, so it’s important to select a podcast that fits well into the time you have available.
+If you only have a couple of minutes each day, select a short podcast.
 However, if you have a long commute, longer podcasts can help fill it up with language learning.